 *Habitat for Humanity Canada will issue a charitable donation tax receipt for the trip cost and the eligible airfare – these will be 2 separate receipts.
 The costs for R&R portion of the trip are not eligible for a tax receipt and this money must not be sent to HFH Canada.
 Your team leader will let you know how to pay this.

 There are additional travel costs such as passport, visa and immunizations which the team leader will discuss with you.
 These costs are not tax deductible.

-Please contact me at firstname.lastname@example.org if you would like to learn more about this trip or apply on line using our on-line application.
+Please feel free to contact me at firstname.lastname@example.org if you would like to learn more about this trip or apply on line using our on-line application.